Motorcycle Insurance Minimum Requirements in Georgia

 If you have the option of self-insuring your motorcycle, the Office of Insurance and Safety Fire Commissioner will issue you a self-insured insurance information card and a certificate of self-insurance.
 Keep these documents with you at all times.

-- Up to six months of registration suspension.
+- A registration suspension.

-- A $25 lapse fee and a registration reinstatement fee of up to $160.
+- A $25 lapse fee and a registration reinstatement fee of up to $60.

 - Misdemeanor charges if you operate your motorcycle before paying your fees and reinstating your registration.

 If you think you're exempt from maintaining financial responsibility, check out what the MVD has to say.
 If you have additional questions, or need more information about your specific fees and registration reinstatement process, contact the MVD at (855) 406-5221.

 - North Carolina

 - North Dakota